BradleyCulley/bradleyculley.github.io/_posts/2021-broken-08-02-Bruce-Lee-and-lost-time.md

 <p>
     I got interested in Bruce Lee in around 2008.
-    Bruce Lee is so cool it was pretty easy to get interested.
+    Bruce Lee is so cool it was easy to get interested.
 </p>

 <p>
     In the summer of 2008, I bought one of his books, <i>Tao of Jeet Kune Do</i>.
     Jeet Kune Do is a martial art Lee invented.
     "Lee...based Jeet Kune Do upon his experiences in unarmed fighting and self defense, as well as upon his eclectic, Zen Buddhist, Confucianist and Taoist philosophies". -https://en.wikipedia.org/wiki/Jeet_Kune_Do
     I skipped around in the book and didn't read it cover-to-cover.
-It was good though.
+It was good.
 </p>

 <p>